jon-lipstate/odin_book/book/01_basics/02_program_structure.md

 `//+private`: Make all data in the file private to the package `//+build linux, !windows, darwin`: Restrict compilation of the current file to the Targets listed.
 An exclaimation (`!`) can be used to logically invert the claim.
+`//+build ignore`: prevents this file from bieng compiled

 ### Import Statements